 Funny enough, I’ve never written an introductory post on this blog.
 Sure, I’ve written many actual posts where in which I dive right into cultural criticism, diasporic writings and art, but I figure I should provide some context about who I am and why I write.
 So, here I am making the gesture now.
-I’m a little Canadian girl living in Toronto.
+I’m a little Canadian woman living in Toronto.
 I study Criticism and Curatorial Practice with two minors in Digital and Media Studies and Integrated Media.
 I have a particular fixation on cultural hybridity and notions of escapism.
 I write because I believe we all have a voice that needs to be heard.
 I write about marginalized voices and groups to cast a light on dark spaces.
-I’m black, and sometimes that affects my point of view, especially when it comes to prejudice.
+I’m black, and majority of the time that affects my point of view, especially when it comes to prejudice.
 My skin colour, however should not automatically prefix my work: When I write a critical review I am not doing so as a BLACK critic–I think its interesting that to some my blackness gives me a level of credibility, while to others its the worse thing I could be.
-Both perspectives reveal a little about the person.
+Both perspectives reveal about he person than they do about me.

 I’m not as political as I wish I were, but I identify myself as a Liberal, if not NDP.
 I’m a pro-choice, feminist who can’t stand white feminism and couldn’t go through an abortion.
-I like dark chocolate and vegetarianism and will never eat meat ever again.
+I like dark chocolate and vegetarianism, and I will never eat meat ever again.
 I write because I’m fascinated with my environment and documentation.
-I don’t like when people mistake “whiny” for “oppressive.”
+I don’t like when people mistake “whiny” when they mean “oppressive.”
 I have no time for racism, sexism, islamaphobia or homophobia.
 I like cats, but dogs are cool too.
 I’d like to think if myself as a normal girl, or a neo-post-modernist, with strong opinions on colonization and imperialism.
 In six months I want to be writing more essays about cultural theory for this blog, as well as more reviews on films, exhibitions and events.
-Melting Pot is my online diary/anthology about things I’ve felt/feel.
-In my writing Melting Pot I hope to promote a place for conversation and acceptance.
+Famous Last Words is my online diary/anthology about things I’ve felt/feel.
+In my writing, I hope to promote a place for conversation and acceptance.
 I am a melting pot, so please leave your ignorance, prejudice and boredom at the door– there’s no place for it here.